 More Campers with Bunk Beds Added

 Extra sleeping space can be added to smaller campers, too.
-The photo below shows how RVers Meg and Brad Zapalowski added bunks to their 1975 Airstream Argosy, which they've named “Betty”.
+The photo below shows how RVers Meg and Brad added bunks to their 1975 Airstream Argosy, which they've named “Betty”.
 You can follow the adventures of this couple, their daughter, and their puppy Norman on Instagram at @Norm_Betty_Adventures.

-The rear of this fifth wheel RV provided the perfect place to build custom bunk beds (with storage underneath) in the space left after some additional seating was removed.
+The rear of this fifth wheel RV provided the perfect place to build custom bunk beds.
+After removing some seating, but keeping one couch, the living room becomes a second bedroom.
 Curtains can be drawn across the beds for privacy and to block out light.

 To see more articles about RV renovation projects, organization ideas, and decorating inspiration, check out my post archive!